Soccer in New South Wales

 Soccer in New South Wales is a popular participation and spectator sport.
 It is organised and managed on a state level by two separate governing bodies; Football NSW and Northern New South Wales Football which are affiliated at a national level to Football Federation Australia.

 New South Wales and the state historically has had a large influence on soccer in Australia.
-It has the most registered soccer players in the country, with over 457,285 players, and the most teams in the professional A-League competition.
+It has the most registered soccer players in the country, with over 471,480 and the most teams in the professional A-League competition.

 New South Wales has the highest participation of any football playing state in the country, with a total of 7% of the population regularly playing or watching the sport.